 The Need for Virtualized Trusted Platforms

-In many use cases today, ranging from multi-level security workstations to cloud providers to mobile phones and even cars, .
+In many use cases today, ranging from multi-level security workstations to cloud providers to mobile phones and even cars, trusted computing offers needed solutions to important security problems..
 Reliable machine identity, protection of cryptographic material, and reporting of machine state are all valuable principles well beyond the original PC client scenarios.
-However, in many of these scenarios, merely proving the identity or trustworthiness of a is insufficient.
-We wish to know whether the virtual machine we seek to use is reliablewhether the application wishing to download data is legitimate.
-In these scenarios, bringing trusted computing principles and techniques into irtualized is highly advantageous.
-By creating Virtual Platforms as an abstraction of hardware platforms in, providing them with virtual TPMs to support them, and tying our trust in those virtual TPMs down to the underlying hardware TPM, we can create multiple layers of trusted computing support that meet the needs of users and applications in a wide variety of use cases.
+However, in many of these scenarios, merely proving the identity or trustworthiness of a VMM is insufficient.
+We wish to know whether the virtual machine we seek to use is reliable, whether the application wishing to download data is legitimate, or if critical software in the VM has been compromised.
+In these scenarios, bringing trusted computing principles and techniques into virtualized architecture is highly advantageous.
+By creating Virtual Platforms as an abstraction of hardware platforms in virtualized systems, providing them with virtual TPMs to support them, and tying our trust in those virtual TPMs down to the underlying hardware TPM, we can create multiple layers of trusted computing support that meet the needs of users and applications in a wide variety of use cases.
 Virtual TPMs (vTPMs) can attest to the state of a Virtual Platform’s component virtual machines, provide long-term identities that remote parties can use to identify the Virtual Platform, and protect the user’s secrets when the Virtual Platform is not in use.
 With vTPM support, we can provide VMs with the same security features that hardware TPMs provide in a non-virtualized platform.

 Virtualization of a Trusted Platform